rcrowther/cparser/README.rst

 --------------------
 A `c` parser written in Scala.
 For Parboiled, the Java/Scala PEG parser.

-You only need one file from here, /src/parsers/c99.scala.
-All the rest is support framework.
+You only need one file from here, /src/parsers/CSlack.scala. /src/parsers/C99.scala was an interesting first version, and has some pre-processor directive handling.
+Anything else is support framework.

 Which dialect?
 --------------
 Saying you can parse 'c' is like saying you speak English.
 Which?

-This file was based on BISON parsers available online, dated 1995.
+C99 was based on BISON parsers available online, dated 1995.
 That may be the informal 'C95' standard.
 The rule tree was heavily revised in light of a 2005 draft 'c' spec.
 The draft could be any version, I'll never know, but it does include notable features such as "inline".
 I called it 'C99'.
 Likely it is, in some form.

+CSlack is based on the Mouse grammar.
+It's recent, but what it is, I don't know.

 How close is it?